zoltan-fedor/falcon-caching/README.md

 ## Development

+For the development environment we use `Pipenv` and for packaging we use `Flit`.

 ### Documentation

 The documentation is built via Sphinx following the [Google docstring style](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html#example-google) and hosted on [Read the Docs](https://falcon-caching.readthedocs.io/en/latest/).

-To test the documentation locally before committing:
+To review the documentation locally before committing:
 ```
 $ cd docs
 $ python -m http.server 8088